FSX/misaka/docs/pages/api.md

  - **EXT_STRIKETHROUGH** --- Parse strikethrough, PHP-Markdown style Two `~`
    characters mark the start of a strikethrough, e.g. `this is ~~good~~ bad`.

- - **EXT_LAX_HTML_BLOCKS** --- HTML blocks do not require to be surrounded by an empty line as in the Markdown standard.

  - **EXT_SPACE_HEADERS** --- A space is always required between the hash at the beginning of a header and its name, e.g. `#this is my header` would not be a valid header.